-The Euler Committee of the Swiss Academy of Sciences (SCNAT) is assigned with the collection, the preservation, and the publishing of all scientific work by Leonhard Euler, the famous Swiss mathematician and physicist.
+The Committee is assigned with the collection, the preservation and the publishing of all scientific work and correspondence of Leonhard Euler (1707–1783), the famous Swiss mathematician and physicist.

 The original writings of Euler are of great importance today, particularly regarding the history of sciences.
 Since the beginning, it was planned to integrate all works, as well as letters and manuscripts of Euler in one complete edition: the “Opera Omnia”.
 The editorial board regulation from 1919 says: “All works from Leonhard Euler, hitherto unseen or already printed, coming from St-Petersburg or elsewhere need to be integrated.
 This also includes the scientific letters of Euler”.